simonscmap/cmap-node-api/utility/distributed-datasets.md

 A set strings representing the available servers is stored in [constants.js](/utility/constants.js).
 This must be manually updated if any additional servers are added.

-## Round Robin & default to ranier
+## Round Robin & default to rainier

 The round robin behavior alternates randomly across viable server targets on a per-query basis.
 This is realized by a simple function that takes a list, generates a random index based on the length of the list, and then returns the value at that index of the list.

 Note, if no list is provided, it will default to an empty list, and will return undefined.

-The caller, `queryHandler` works with this behavior by depending on the default behavior of `mapServerNameToPoolConnection`, in [roundRobin.js](/utility/roundRobin.js), which will default to `ranier`.
+The caller, `queryHandler` works with this behavior by depending on the default behavior of `mapServerNameToPoolConnection`, in [roundRobin.js](/utility/roundRobin.js), which will default to `rainier`.

 See implementation: [roundRobin.js](/utility/roundRobin.js)